ZurichNLP/multiturn-llm-docmt/README.md

 ## 2. Prepare data

-We get and parse the data from the WMT24 dataset (https://www2.statmt.org/wmt24/translation-task.html)
+We get and parse the data from the WMT24 dataset (https://www2.statmt.org/wmt24/translation-task.html), you can also directly use our parsed data in `wmt24_processed`.

 ## 3. Run translation